Career Guide (EN)From PsychologyFrom Education

 Daily Responsibilities

-• Conduct psychological assessments to identify learning needs and challenges.
+• Conduct assessments to identify learning difficulties and emotional challenges in children and young people.

-• Provide training and support to educational staff on best practices.
+• Provide training and support to school staff on psychological principles and practices.

-• Engage in research and evaluation to enhance educational psychology practices.
+• Engage in research to inform best practices and contribute to the field of educational psychology.